Autism Spectrum Disorder (ASD) is a pervasive developmental disorder that impacts development across the lifespan.

 Assessments involve interactions with and observations of the person, as well as gathering information from caregivers and educators.
 The information is then carefully considered against the American Psychiatric Association’s Diagnostic and Statistical Manual – Fifth Edition (DSM-5).

-Connect Allied Health offers a dual assessment, and can also work with clinicians in other settings.
-A dual assessment is completed over one session, and is typically 4 hours in duration.
-Dual assessment locations are in Campbelltown and Hallett Cove.
+Connect Allied Health offers both a dual assessment and can also work with clinicians in other settings.
+A dual assessment is completed over one session and is typically 4 hours in duration.
+Dual assessment locations are in Campbelltown and Hallett Cove. *Change to Norwood and Hallett Cove.
+Assessment is also 3 hours in duration.

 Following information gathering, clinicians determine whether the client meets the criteria for a diagnosis of ASD.
-Following a 30-minute break, a feedback session is provided to discuss results and recommendations.
-A full, comprehensive report is then completed and provided to the family.
+Following a short break, a feedback session is provided to discuss results and recommendations on the same day.
+A full, comprehensive report is then completed and provided to the family, typically 2 weeks following the assessment.

 Receiving a diagnosis of ASD provides information regarding an individual’s strengths and differences, which can help clients and families better understand certain behaviours or areas of difficulty.
 This in turn can facilitate improved support for individuals with ASD.
-It can also help facilitate access to specific services.
+It can also assist access to funding, including funding from the National Disability Insurance Scheme (NDIS).